bayeslife/mule-xml-to-object/README.md

 The test case has positive and negative scenarios so that we verify the functionality works and the test itself works.

-The test load the mule context by virtue of being a functional test case and declaring a getConfigResources method pointing to the flow.
+The test loads the mule context by virtue of being a functional test case and declaring a getConfigResources method pointing to the flow.

 The xml is prepared into a Mule Message and send to the flow.
 The payload from the flow is expected to be the java object with the appropriate content.